billwiliams/assesment/README.md

 ## Getting Started

-Files question_one.py contains code for the first question question_two.sql contains the postgres dump data for the second question. reviews folder contains the django test(question three) requirements.txt contains libraries used in the virtual enviroment
+- question_one.py contains code for the first question -question_two.sql contains the postgres dump data for the second question. reviews folder contains the django test(question three) -requirements.txt contains libraries used in the virtual enviroment

 ## Authors